uashogeschoolutrecht/eda_moi/README.md

 This repo is the basis for the bookdown reader of the "Exploratory Data Analysis & Data Mining" Course of the Master of Informatics at HU University of Applied Sciences, Utrecht, The Netherlands.

 ## Licence
 The materials in this repo are under CC BY-NC 4.0 licence.
-Meaning you can use and adapt these materials for non-commercials ends as long as you provide proper credits and attribution to the copyright holder and the refereced sources (Marc A.T.
+Meaning you can use and adapt these materials for non-commercial ends as long as you provide proper credits and attribution to the copyright holder and the referenced sources (Marc A.T.
 Teunis, HU - 2021).

 ## Perequisites